smertcanyilmaz/website_projects/README.md

 # website_projects

-I am using the HTML/CSS/JS skills I recently learned to create websites in this repository.
+I am using HTML/CSS/JS skills I recently learned to create websites in this repository.